laddem/laddem.github.io/content/home/posts.md

 # This file represents a page section.
 headless: true

+active: false

 # Order that this section appears on the page.
-weight: 60
+weight: 30

-title: Recent Posts
+title: Novidades
 subtitle:

 content: